-27 We thank the "Direction Generale de l'Alimentation, Ministère de l'Agriculture", INRA and AFSSA, for secreted by the B. cereus Group strains, is thus currently needed for a more accurate detection of food
+27 We thank the "Direction Generale de l'Alimentation, Ministère de l'Agriculture", INRA and AFSSA, for financial support under the projects "Aliment Qualité Sécurité 2000-R0013" and "Tiacer".

-- 28 financial support under the projects "Aliment Qualité Sécurité 2000-R0013" and "Tiacer". - 29 We are grateful to Caroline Delseny and Sylvain Courtillier for their skilful contributions.
+29 We are grateful to Caroline Delseny and Sylvain Courtillier for their skilful contributions.